 It is said that Madame du Barry, courtesan and mistress of Louis XV, always served her lovers a cup of chocolate before they entered her bedroom.

 It was the Aztec and Mayan cultures that first discovered chocolate.
 The Aztecs believed that it invigorated men and lowered inhibitions in the fairer sex.
 In fact, the Aztecs considered all chocolates an aphrodisiac; so, foods made of chocolate were strictly forbidden for women.
-Yet another parable states that the Aztecs and Mayans, who were the first to recognise the potency of this food, celebrated the harvest season with festivals of wild orgies.
+Yet another parable states that the Aztecs and Mayans, who were the first to recognize the potency of this food, celebrated the harvest season with festivals of wild orgies.
 This seems to suggest that they did not have too many objections to women who went wild after consuming chocolate!

 The Aztec emperor Montezuma is believed to have drunk fifty golden goblets of chocolate a day in order to enhance his sexual prowess; something he well might have needed with a harem of 600 women!